Nazis, Islamic Antisemitism and the Middle East

 Since 2001, his research and writing has focused on: Antisemitism, Antisemitism in current Islamic thinking, Islamism, Islamism and National Socialism, Iran, and German and Western policies towards the Middle East and Iran.

-His essays and articles have been translated into fourteen languages and published inter alia in The Wall Street Journal, The New Republic, The Israel Journal of Foreign Affairs, Fathom, The American Interest, Policy Review, The Jerusalem Post, Standard, Spiegel, Welt, Die Zeit and Internationale Politik.
+His essays and articles have been translated into sixteen languages and published inter alia in The Wall Street Journal, The New Republic, The Israel Journal of Foreign Affairs, Fathom, The American Interest, Policy Review, Tablet Magazine, The Jerusalem Post, Standard, Il Foglio, Spiegel, Welt, Die Zeit, perlentaucher, mena-watch and Internationale Politik.